DiddiLeija/DiddiLeija/README.md

 [^1]: Ah, btw, you can now see my GitHub Skyline at https://skyline.github.com/DiddiLeija!
 [^2]: 'cause I can't say just one "favorite food", right? :sweat_smile:
-[^3]: You'll might ask why is my website hosted at `github.io`, when I could use GitHub Pages on a personal website (`DiddiLeija.com` or sth like that).
+[^3]: You'll might ask why is my website hosted at `github.io`, when I could use GitHub Pages on a personal website (I like `DiddiLeija.com`, for example :star_struck:).
 Well...
 I need money to have an independent website, as far as I understand :money_with_wings: